How to Declare

 Declaring a major or minor in history is the first step on your path to becoming educated on the many facets of humanity's past.

 - Pick up a major/minor planning worksheet from the History Department, 364 Rush Rhees Library.
+Note: This worksheet is not optional; you must complete it and return it to the History office in RR 364.

 Congratulations!
 You are now a history major or minor.